I grew up on a ranch in Toston Montana.

 I believe that world travel is one of the greatest blessings to our generation and it allows us to expand our belief systems to a more loving and caring view of the world.

-It helps us be more conscious and grateful for our physical health, the health of our planet, and the affect we can have on other people.
+It makes me more conscious and grateful for our physical health, the health of our planet, and the way people treat each other.

-If you’d like to follow our coming journeys through Peru and back around the world, please subscribe below.
+If you want to hear about our coming journeys through Peru and back around the world, please subscribe below.

-I send an email every 2 weeks with music, blog posts, videos, and stories that inspire people to get out of their comfort zone and truly live.
+I send an email every 2 weeks with music, blog posts, videos, and stories to inspire.